 Perhaps you can understand better now why I cannot get very excited about this big news like my Jewish friends, even though I readily agree with Trump's decision to end the charade of denying reality.

 On the one hand, playing along with a game of denial about Israel's capital was illogical and wrong.
-But at the same time, the overdue recognition of Jerusalem is not going to bring peace either (like Trump states it can).
+But at the same time, this recognition of Jerusalem is not going to bring peace either (like Trump states it can).
 Nor is it going to bring any change in Israel's fortunes in the world.
 It's not the start of a renaissance or a new era for Israel.
-The world is still lead by Satan and therefore almost completely antisemitic.
+The world is still led by Satan and therefore almost completely antisemitic.
 This will not change until the Millennium, even if Israel does get the upper hand over the Arabs for a short time after Damascus falls.

 No matter how many countries follow suit to recognize Jerusalem, the Jews who feel safe there will still be expelled from their capital and persecuted when the Antichrist arrives.